Certain flowers fluoresce, giving off a spooky light.

 |Fernando Gandía-Herrero, Josefa Escribano and Francisco García-Carmona|

-Now, researchers have found that four-o'clocks, portulacas, and certain other flashy flowers glow, too.
-These are the first flowers that anyone has found that naturally glow within the range of light that people can see, says a team of Spanish scientists.
+Now, a team of Spanish scientists have found that four-o'clocks, portulacas, and certain other flashy flowers glow, too.
+These are the first flowers that anyone has found that naturally glow within the range of light that people can see, the scientists report.
 A few other types of flowers give off ultraviolet light.

-These visibly glowing flowers owe their brightness to pigments called betaxanthins.
-The Spanish researchers found that blue light causes betaxanthins to glow yellowish-green.
-So, the parts of the flower that look yellow also emit green fluorescent light.
+These visibly glowing flowers owe their brightness to pigments called betaxanthins (Bay-tuh-ZAN-thins).
+The Spanish researchers found that blue light causes these pigments to glow yellowish-green.
+So parts of the flower that look yellow also emit green fluorescent light.

-Four o'clocks also have a violet pigment called betanin in some places, the scientists found.
-Betanin works as an anti-fluorescent by absorbing most of the fluorescent light that the betaxanthins emit.
+Four o'clocks also have a violet pigment called betanin (BAY-tuh-nin) in some places, the scientists found.
+It works as an anti-fluorescent.
+By that they mean it absorbs most of the fluorescent light that the betaxanthins emit.

-The pattern of fluorescence and non-fluorescence might help attract bees and other insects that pollinate the flowers, the scientists suggest.
-Attracting pollinators can't be the only explanation, though, because the effect appears to be weak.
-It's also possible that betaxanthins help protect the flowers from stress in their environment.—E. Sohn
+The pattern of fluorescence and non-fluorescence might help attract bees and other insects that pollinate the flowers, the scientists say.
+Attracting pollinators is not likely to be the only answer, though, because the effect appears weak.
+It's also possible that betaxanthins help protect flowers from stress in their environment.

 Milius, Susan.
 2005.
 Day-Glo flowers: Some bright blooms naturally fluoresce.
 Science News 168(Sept.
 17):180.
 Available at http://www.sciencenews.org/articles/20050917/fob3.asp .